actoney/Bloomington-Cuisine/pages/about.md

 Description of images for the project:

-	For this project, we collected images of the individuals we interviewed in the restaurants.
-With permission from the individual we have interviewed, of course.
-Additional images of the restaurants as well as the cuisine they serve, may be included in order to give a holistic view of this individual's experience.
-Depending on the individual and their story, more images may be necessary to portray it in an accurate manner visually.
-The goal was to have a collection of images from each establishment that tell a story of the elements that have impacted IU studentes the most.
+	Throughout this semester, our group visited eight local, cultural restaurants.
+At each location, we photographed the exterior and interior of the restaurant.
+Additionally, we interviewed numerous IU students when eating at these restaurants.
+With their permission, we photographed and included photos of our interviewees in our project to portray the students whose lives had been positively influenced by these restaurants on campus.